snl-dakota/dakota/docs/user/usingdakota/inputfile/model.rst

 In addition to data fit surrogates, Dakota supports multifidelity and reduced-order model approximations:

+..
+   TODO: Discussion on MF surrogates still seems accruate, but a lot have evolved in this area in recent years.
+Needs review/update here and throughout.

 **Multifidelity Surrogates**: Multifidelity modeling involves the use of a low-fidelity physics-based model as a surrogate for the original high-fidelity model.
 The low-fidelity model typically involves a coarser